 Staying Mindful: The Benefits Of Yoga And Meditation

 Several studies conducted over the past few decades demonstrate the effectiveness of yoga in regards to physical health and mental well-being.
-The wide variation of yoga styles render it particularly well suited for addiction recovery, especially in terms of managing chronic pain caused by lower back issues, migraines, fibromyalgia, and more.
+The wide variation of yoga styles renders it particularly well suited for addiction recovery, especially in terms of managing chronic pain caused by lower back issues, migraines, fibromyalgia, and more.
 Beyond pain relief, yoga facilitates a peaceful mindset, inner focus, and general well-being—all of which are beneficial to individuals in addiction recovery.

 In addition to yoga, those in recovery can also practice mindfulness meditation, often hand-in-hand with yoga.
 Like its counterpart, several studies over the years have underscored the benefits of meditation, which include reduced anxiety, reduced depression, and better mental health.
 Most sober living programs have their own versions of mindfulness meditation, though it is beneficial for individuals to develop their own personal practice, which can prove especially advantageous in those tough moments where cravings come calling.